 All expedited approved human subject protocols at UMBC are initially approved for a period of up to 12 months.
 At that time, investigators must file an Annual Continuation Report requesting a renewal for a project.
 The annual review date is an anniversary date that is one calendar year later than the date on the original IRB letter of approval.
 Research cannot continue beyond the one-year period without IRB approval.

-As a courtesy to principal investigators, the ORPC will send an Annual Continuation Report Reminder in advance to the expiration of approval for a protocol approved via expedited review.
-It is the principal investigator’s responsibility to submit a continuing review application before expiration of IRB approval, and in ample time for IRB review..
+As a courtesy to principal investigators, the ORPC may send a reminder in advance to the expiration of approval for a protocol approved via expedited review.
+However, it is the principal investigator’s responsibility to submit a continuing review application before expiration of IRB approval, and in ample time for IRB review.
 Federal regulations make no provision for any grace period allowing the research to continue beyond the expiration date of the IRB approval.
 Therefore, continuing review and re-approval of research must occur on or before the date when the IRB approval expires.
 The request and all supportive materials including current and/or modified consent documents, questionnaires, measures, survey instruments and advertisements/recruitment letters, must be submitted to the ORPC at least four (4) weeks prior to the current protocol end date.

 The IRB may grant a one-time exception to the permanent closure of the study to allow for reactivation of a study’s approval.
 Information about this request may be found here.